 If you have received a post card asking you to renew in person, you must renew at a DMV office.

 If your ID has been expired 30 days or less, you may renew without penalty by mail if otherwise qualified or in person.
 If your ID has been expired 31 days or more, you are required to renew in person at a DMV office.
 A $10 late fee will apply.

-If your ID has been expired four years or more, you must renew in person and you will have to show Proof of Identity.
+If your ID has been expired four years or more, you must renew in person.

 If you are outside of Nevada - If you received a renewal notice, you may renew by mail up to 30 days after expiration.
 ID cards which have been expired 31 days to one year may be renewed by mail (if otherwise qualified) with an additional $10 late fee using an Application for Nevada Driver License by Mail (DMV 204).
 Please contact us for eligibility requirements.